HyperviewHQ/hyperview_docs/documentation/user-guide/quickstart/index.md

 ## Discovering assets

 Hyperview lets you automatically discover and monitor networked devices, such as servers, routers, rack PDUs, and so on.
 Discoveries also populate device metadata (for example, manufacturer-created product images, sensors, etc) and update existing device records to ensure they are up-to-date.
-For detailed documentation on discoveries, refer to {ref}`Discoveries<Discoveries-doc>` and associated topics.
+For detailed documentation on discoveries, refer to {ref}`Discoveries<discoveries-doc>` and associated topics.

 :::{note}
-Before you proceed, please make sure you have {ref}`set up Data Collectors<Setup-data-collectors>`.
+Before you proceed, please make sure you have {ref}`set up Data Collectors<setup-data-collectors>`.
 Only Administrators can perform discovery-related actions.
 :::

 ### Adding and configuring a discovery